-During his daily briefing today, Gov. Eric Holcomb announced he had officially signed and revised a two-week extension of his stay-at-home order.
+During his daily briefing Monday afternoon, Indiana Gov. Eric Holcomb announced he had officially signed and revised a two-week extension of his stay-at-home order.

-Revisions include the closing of campgrounds, including those on state parks.
+Other revisions include the closing of campgrounds at 11:59 p.m. today, including those on state parks.

 “We had those opened with good intentions in mind, but it was meant for exercising.
 We can’t have parking lots full of hundreds of folks taking in our beautiful state parks,” Holcomb said.

-Holcomb also announced that nonessential retail businesses would be required to close their stores to customers and operate only on a pickup or delivery basis, similar to the bill signed affecting restaurants.
+Holcomb also announce nonessential retail businesses would be required to close their stores to customers and operate only on a pick-up or delivery basis, similar to the bill signed affecting restaurants and bars.

-Businesses that will remain open to customers also must limit the number of customers in the store, limit their hours of operation and comply with all social distancing and sanitation measures.
+Businesses that will remain open to customers also must limit the number of customers in the store and hours of operation and comply with all social distancing and sanitation measures.